 One of the basic jobs of a solar inverter is of optimizing efficiency, or reducing loss, which is an important part of inverter design and component selection.
 The goal is to optimize the inverter for maximum efficiency, while maintaining high reliability and delivering a product at a good price.

-When talking about the thermal performance of a solar inverter, the first goal of inverter design is to minimize loss.
-The next goal is to minimize temperature gain for maximum inverter component life.
-The last step is to minimize power requirements and energy consumed for cooling system needs.
+When talking about the thermal performance of a solar inverter, the first goal of inverter design is to minimise loss.
+The next goal is to minimise temperature gain for maximum inverter component life.
+The last step is to minimise power requirements and energy consumed for cooling system needs.

 Monitoring Software of a Solar Inverter:

 - In order to reliably control a solar inverter, the software designed to run on the inverter’s digital signal processor or microcontroller is developed over years of code writing and debugging.